A comprehensive spatial-temporal infection model

 Consider, first, two regions with the same density, but with different initial conditions that differ by an order of magnitude (e.g. $i_1=10^{-4}$ and $i_2=10^{-3}$)

 where $0 < \xi <1$ and $H$ is the Heaviside step function.
-From the previous analysis we expect that the region with higher initial infections will respond faster, the other response trailing by a time lag (e.g. see Figure \ref{fig04} and Equation (\ref{eq:earlytime})).
+From the previous analysis we expect that the region with higher initial infections will respond faster, the other response trailing by a time lag (e.g. as suggested in Figure \ref{fig04} and Equation (\ref{eq:earlytime})).
 Accordingly, the composite behavior will be controlled initially by the region with the larger number of initial infections, but at later times by the second region.
 Figure \ref{fig06} shows that this is indeed the case.

-More interesting, perhaps, is the case where the area of interest consists again of two regions, e.g. "urban" in the interval $0<x<\xi$ and "suburban" in the interval $\xi <x<1$ We are interested in the infection curve, under the conditions of a “commute” between the two regions: During the day, and for a certain time interval of duration $\lambda$ (expressed as a fraction of the 24-hr period), the density in the urban region, $\rho_u$, is high, and in the suburban region it is negligible; while during the remaining part of the day and at night, the density in the urban region is zero, and in the suburban is $\rho_s$.
+More interesting, perhaps, is the case where the area of interest consists again of two regions, e.g. "urban" in the interval $0<x<\xi$ and "suburban" in the interval $\xi <x<1$.
+We are interested in the infection curve under the conditions of a “commute” between the two regions: During the day, and for a certain time interval of duration $\lambda$ (expressed as a fraction of the 24-hr period), the density in the urban region, $\rho_u$, is high, and in the suburban region it is negligible; while during the remaining part of the day and at night, the density in the urban region is zero, and in the suburban is $\rho_s$.